Construction · Las Vegas, NV

 How does Sierra Air Conditioning Inc.'s safety record compare to industry average?

-Sierra Air Conditioning Inc.'s total OSHA penalty of $0 is below the Construction industry average of $6,657 per employer.
+Sierra Air Conditioning Inc.'s total OSHA penalty of $0 is below the Construction industry average of $6,751 per employer.
 The employer has 0 inspections compared to the industry average of 2.0 per employer.
+For a direct comparison, GasSearch Drilling Services in Montrose, PA is a similar construction employer with $0 in current penalties.

 Explore PlainWorker